-The City of Barrie is getting almost $1.4 million from the Ontario Government to repair one of the city’s busiest roads.
-Bayfield Street rehabilitation is one of many projects funded by the provincial Connecting Links program.
+The City of Barrie is getting almost $1.4 million from the Ontario Government for a Bayfield Street rehabilitation Bayfield Street rehabilitation project.

-Doug Downey, MPP for Barrie-Springwater-OroMedonte and MPP Andrea Khanjin for Barrie-Innisfil, announced this week that the province is providing the City of Barrie with $1.4 to support the resurfacing of Bayfield Street from Cundles Road to Livingstone Street.
+Doug Downey, MPP for Barrie-Springwater-OroMedonte and MPP Andrea Khanjin for Barrie-Innisfil, announced this week that the province is giving Barrie $1.4 for the resurfacing of Bayfield Street from Cundles Road to Livingstone Street.

 “This project allows us to address the needs of people in our community in a very direct way,” said Doug Downey, MPP for Barrie-Springwater-Oro-Medonte.

 “By investing in Barrie. we can ensure local vital infrastructure is built and maintained, helping to keep people safe, keep goods moving, and driving more economic growth during these uncertain times.”

 Eligible costs include the design, construction, renewal, rehabilitation and replacement of municipal roads and bridges that run through communities and connect to provincial highways.

 “The Connecting Links program is part of our government’s focus on investing in infrastructure to keep our economy moving,” said MPP Khanjin of Barrie-Innisfil.
 “Improving our roads is key to reducing the gridlock that keeps Ontarians from getting to where they want quickly and safely.”

 The 2020-2021 provincial Connecting Links program will fund projects in 24 municipalities across the province to build, repair or replace municipal roads and bridges that connect two ends of a provincial highway through a community or to a border crossing.